c-schrade/Udacity-Dog-Breed-Project/README.md

 * How does the algorithm decide if a human being is shown?: OpenCV's implementation of Haar feature-based cascade classifiers is used to recognize faces.
-* How does the algorithm decide if a dog shown?: A VGG-16 model which is already pre-trained on the ImageNet dataset is used to recognize dogs.
+* How does the algorithm decide if a dog is shown?: A VGG-16 model which is already pre-trained on the ImageNet dataset is used to recognize dogs.